SelinaMeyer/memory_experiments/rewriting_judgement_task/resources/intro_text.md

 2. Is the language style of the revised headline appropriate?

-- [ ] Yes
+- [x] Yes
-- [x] No
+- [ ] No

-    :black_square_button: Grammar    :black_square_button: Awkward Style    :heavy_check_mark: Register    :black_square_button: Inconsistent Style
+:heavy_check_mark: The revision differs in tone or emotion compared to the original

 **Explanation**:
-The introduction of the word "disturbing" in the revision changes the tone of the original headline by introducing loaded language and increasing sensationalism.
+The headline is appropriate as a news headline and accurately reflects the content of the original headline.
+The addition of the word "disturbing" changes the emotional tone of the revision compared to the original.

 ---